input-output-hk/cardano-docs/docs/for-contributors/building-from-source.md

   --peer 127.0.0.1:3000/MHdtsP-oPf7UWly007QuXnLK5RD=
 ```

-Now that we know the purpose of the most important binaries and how to
+The purpose of the most important binaries and basic
-run those, let's proceed with building the wallet.
-On the Haskell side
+operations with said binaries is clarified, let's proceed with building
-of things, just two matters have to be addressed —
+the wallet.
+On the Haskell side of things, just two matters have to be
+addressed —

  1. Generate types for `daedalus-bridge`
  2. Build Daedalus Bridge